iluwatar/java-design-patterns/effectivity/README.md

 ## Consequences

+Pros:
+* Allows for simple temporal behaviour.

+Cons:
-Effectivity pattern allows for simple temporal behaviour that relies on client awareness for processing.
+* Replies on client awareness of the temporality for processing.

 ## Related patterns